lilave232/PyCryptoCurrency/README.md

 ```

 A second PyCurrency terminal will start.
 In this window type start server localhost 5555 (Note: you can enter any valid address or port).
 The output will be as follows.

+Note: Ensure when trying to start your server for external connections you must setup port forwarding there are many articles on how to do this online.

 ```bash
 Enter Command: start server localhost 5555